Mommies have so much to worry about… and always for their little one’s health! Weight gain for a breastfed baby is a common concern.

-Make sure to use the correct chart for your baby!
+Make sure to use the correct breastfed baby weight gain chart!

 There are different weight charts for breastfed babies and formula fed babies because they grow at different rates.

-Additionally, ensure that your pediatrician is using the correct chart for your baby.
+Additionally, ensure that your pediatrician is using the correct weight chart for your baby.